-Volunteer - An individual not employed by the University and who performs services on behalf of the University for civic, charitable, educational or humanitarian reasons, without promise or expectation or receipt of compensation.
+Volunteer - An individual who performs services on behalf and in direct benefit of the University for civic, charitable, educational or humanitarian reasons, without promise or expectation or receipt of compensation.

 Minor – any individual under the age of 18 years.

 POLICY GUIDELINES